H. S. Thompson: Birth and Family

-Based on U.S. Census, musicologist Ralph Richey estimated that Thompson was born in 1824 or 1825 in northern Essex County, Massachusetts, but the Massachusetts Birth Records listing the birth of his daughter, Sarah Oliver Thompson in 1848 in Ipswich, Massachusetts indicate that his own place of birth was Manchester, New Hampshire, as do the birth records for his son, Frank Waldo Thompson in 1851, and daughter Ida May Thompson in 1853.
+Based on U.S. Census records, musicologist Ralph Richey estimated that Thompson was born in 1824 or 1825 in northern Essex County, Massachusetts; however, Thompson was known to alter his information to promote himself, for example listing his birthplace as Circassia in the 1870 and 1880 Censuses, after showman P. T. Barnum had popularized the Circassian beauty stereotype.
+The Massachusetts Birth Records listing the birth of his daughter, Sarah Oliver Thompson in 1848 in Ipswich, indicate that his own place of birth was Manchester, New Hampshire, as do the birth records for his son, Frank Waldo Thompson in 1851, and daughter Ida May Thompson in 1853.
 In 1845, he had married Sarah E. Oliver in Boston.

 Career

+Thompson began his career in an era when the American public was beginning to seek out its own melodies, rather than those from European composers, while sheet music could receive national distribution thanks to improved transportation and communications networks.

+He published his first song, "Willie's on the Dark Blue Sea," a ballad sung by a woman about her lover lost at sea, with Oliver Ditson & Co. of Boston in 1849.
 The 1850 census records him in Georgetown, Massachusetts, but by 1851 he had moved to Newburyport where he was a teacher, performer, and impresario, first advertising his Singing School in January of 1851.
 By April of that year, he was offering a "Musical Entertainment," including a quartet singing his own composition, "Willie's on the dark blue sea."

-Later he was connected with several minstrel companies, including Morris Brothers, Pell, Huntley's, and Morris Bros., Pell & Trowbridge's Minstrels in Boston and Morris and Wilson's Opera Troupe in St. Louis (1865–66).
+He took a room in Boston in 1858, but would split from his family before the close of the American Civil War; his wife and two younger children relocated to Washington County, Minnesota, while Thompson went west.
+Before the spring of 1865 he joined Fred Wilson and Charles A. Morris's opera troupe, of St. Louis, and traveled with them in Missouri and Ohio (1865–66).
+He would also be connected with several minstrel companies, including Morris Brothers, Pell, Huntley]'s, and Morris Bros., Pell & Trowbridge's Minstrels in Boston.
+He formed his own concert troupe with George A. Parkhurst, which opened its first show in winter 1867 in Chicago to mixed reviews.
+They would go on to tour Michigan, Wisconsin, Illinois, Minnesota, and Iowa.

+On June 26, 1870 he married Frances Christine Finney in Marquette, Michigan, where he had moved to teach; Finney may have been one of his students.
+The couple later moved to Crawfordsville, Indiana, where they had two daughters and a son.
+Thompson is believed to have died before 1890, but the whereabouts of his remains are unknown.